gabrielcarballo/pixel-art-project/README.md

 # Pixel Art Project - Week 3

 This project is a fun and interactive pixel art editor.
-Users can choose a color from a palette and paint on a white canvas, creating their own unique designs.
-This project is a demonstration of my skills in JavaScript, CSS, and HTML, learned at my Week 3 at my bootcamp at Trybe.
+Users can choose a color from a palette and paint on a white canvas, creating their unique designs.
+This project demonstrates my skills in JavaScript, CSS, HTML, and DOM manipulation learned in Week 3 at my bootcamp at Trybe.

 ## Project Overview